 Pixelmator Pro is a layer-based image editor.
-This means that instead of simply editing one image at a time, you can add and combine multiple layers of different kinds — images, shapes, and text — to create your compositions and designs.
+This means that instead of simply editing one image at a time, you can add and combine multiple elements of different kinds — images, shapes, videos, masks, text, color adjustments, or effect layers — to create your compositions and designs.

-A new image in Pixelmator Pro contains one layer — either the image you opened, or an empty white layer if you created an empty image.
-To create new layers, you can add photos or other pictures as layers, create layers from selections, and add shapes or text.
+A new image in Pixelmator Pro contains one layer — either the image you opened, or an empty layer if you chose to create a graphic from scratch.
+To create new layers, you can add photos or other pictures as layers, create layers from selections, add shapes or text.
 Pixelmator Pro can even add a layer to your composition directly from your FaceTime camera.

 To work with layers, you should have the Layers sidebar visible.
-Using the Layers sidebar in Pixelmator Pro, you can select layers, create new layers, remove layers, show and hide layers, arrange layers in the layer stack, group layers, add layer masks, and more.
+In the Layers sidebar, you can select layers, create new layers, remove layers, show and hide layers, arrange layers in the layer stack, group layers, add layer masks, create adjustment layers, and more.

 Tip: The layer you are working on is highlighted so you can easily identify it.
 It’s a good idea always to check which layer is active — for example, if you choose a command and nothing happens, check whether you’re editing the right layer.